edunford/tidysynth/README.md

 The following example comes from Abadie et. al 2010, which evaluates the impact of Proposition 99 on cigarette consumption in California.
-Proposition 99 greatly increased funding to anti-smoking campaigns and imposed a 25 cent tax on a pack og cigarettes
+Proposition 99 greatly increased funding to anti-smoking campaigns and imposed a 25 cent tax on cigarettes

 ``` r
 require(tidysynth)